cami1906/cyclistic_capstone/README.md

 This repository contains the SQL script used for importing, compiling, and analyzing the Cyclistic Case Study as part of the Google Data Analytics Professional Certificate Capstone Project.

+The visualisation of the analysis below is available on my profile in Tableau Public.
+Follow the link to check it out https://public.tableau.com/app/profile/camilo.toro/viz/cyclistic_capstone_project_17072760478730/Totalridesbyhour

 ## Overview

 - **Project Purpose**: Analyze Divvy Bikes data to understand usage patterns and user behavior.